spiralatlas/presskit/README.md

 # Press Kit
-This folder contains images and other materials about Spiral Atlas Games.
+This folder contains images and other materials relating to Spiral Atlas Games.

 Spiral Atlas Games is an Australian solo dev game studio, making queer visual novels and visual novel resources, including tutorials and backgrounds.